soapbox-pub/rebased/docs/configuration/cheatsheet.md

       * `:users_manage_invites`
         * Allows you to manage invites.
 This includes sending, resending, revoking and approving invites
       * `:users_manage_activation_state`
-        * Allows you to activate and deactive accounts.
-This also allows you to see deactivated users through the Mastodon-API.
+        * Allows admins to activate and deactivate accounts.
+This also allows them to see deactivated users through the Mastodon API.
       * `:users_manage_tags`
         * Allows you to set and remove tags for users.
 This can be useful in combination with MRF policy `Pleroma.Web.ActivityPub.MRF.TagPolicy`.
       * `:users_manage_credentials`